 Radio legend Bob Kieve tells his life story – Born in NJ, university at Harvard 1939-1943 where he ran the college radio station, Office of War Information in Spain in WWII, a speechwriter for President Eisenhower, 1950s, various radio management jobs, 1940s and 50s, founder of Empire Broadcasting and radio (KLIV/KRTY) in San Jose, Inductee in the Bay Area Radio Hall of Fame.
 At age 97, it has been a long and productive life for this broadcaster and kind human being.
 Recorded Jan 28 2019.

 BARHOF Class of 2013

 Jane Morrison was a radio broadcasting pioneer for her groundbreaking role as the longtime community affairs director of KNBR San Francisco.
 KGO-TV Channel 7 News anchor Cheryl Jennings interviews this fascinating 2013 inductee in the Bay Area Hall of Fame at the July 2012 “KRE Radio Day by the Bay” Open House.

 BARHOF Class of 2012

 Alice Potter was one of the first female Station Managers in a major market radio station way back in 1974.
 It was at KPAT/KRE AM/FM in Berkeley.
 Here’s Alice with her story.
 Shot at the KRE Reunion at the CHRS Radio Museum in 2010.
 Len Shapiro is the interviewer.

-Roy Trumbull as of November 2, 2013 is an inductee in the Bay Area Radio Hall of Fame.
+Roy Trumbull is an inductee in the Bay Area Radio Hall of Fame’s Class of 2013.
 His broadcast engineering career started with his interest in electronics as a teenager and it moves on from there with a very impressive timeline covering radio, television, and much much more.